LabTranslationalArchitectomics/riboWaltz/README.md

 #### Note 1

  __riboWaltz__ currently works for read alignments based on transcript coordinates.
 This choice is due to the main purpose of RiboSeq assays to study translational events through the isolation and sequencing of ribosome protected fragments.
-Most reads from RiboSeq are supposed to map on mRNAs and not on introns and intergenic regions.
-BAM based on transcript coordinates can be generated in two ways: i) aligning directly against transcript sequences; ii) aligning against standard chromosome sequences, requiring the outputs to be translated in transcript coordinates.
+Reads from RiboSeq are supposed to map on mRNAs and not on introns and intergenic regions.
+BAM based on transcript coordinates can be generated alinging the reads i) directly against transcript sequences or ii) against standard chromosome sequences and forcing the outputs to be translated in transcript coordinates.

  The first option can be easily handled by many aligners (e.g. Bowtie), given a reference FASTA file where each sequence represents a transcript, from the beginning of the 5' UTR to the end of the 3' UTR.
 The second procedure is based on reference FASTA files where each sequence represents a chromosome, usually coupled with comprehensive gene annotation files (GTF or GFF).
 The STAR aligner with its option *-quantMode TranscriptomeSAM* (see the section "Output in transcript coordinates" of its manual), is an example of tool providing such a feature.

 ##### Note 2

 Multiple functions described below can accept and return both list of data tables and GRangesList objects.
-For convenience, all example datasets included in the package and the whole ReadMe are based on and refers to data tables.
+For convenience, all example datasets included in the package, as well as the whole ReadMe, are based on and refer to data tables.

 ### Acquiring input files